cama0000/schoolapp/README.md

 4. Run `schoolappApiApplication`.
 It is now running on port 8080.

 **Frontend**
-1. Open the `schoolapp-frontend` folder in VSCode or a preffered text editor.
+1. Open the `schoolapp-frontend` folder in VSCode or a preferred text editor.
 2. Run `npm install` to install all dependencies.
 3. Run `npm run dev`.
 4. Visit `http://localhost:3000/`.